 Comparisions of the World Bank and the International Finance Corporation showing an overall "Ease of Doing Business" in comparision with other economies and rankings by topics.
 Summaries of key indicators and benchmark against regional and high-income economy averages.

-Actual analyses and commentaries on various sectors of the Czech economy (for example development of average wages of employees, development of external trade price indices in the second quarter of 2006, development of the industry in the second quarter of 2006, construction in the second quarter of 2006 etc).
+Actual analyses and commentaries on various sectors of the Czech economy (for example development of average wages of employees, development of external trade price indices, development of the industry, construction etc).

 Statistical time series in some of the economic areas of the Czech Republic.
 Agriculture, Construction, External Trade, GDP, Population changes, tourism, wages ...)

 Statistical Yearbooks of the Czech Republic, of Science and Technology and Regional Yearbooks to be found here.

 A publication of the World Bank and the International Finance Corporation called Doing Business 2017: Equal Opportunity for All is next in a series of annual reports investigating regulations that enhance business activity and those that constrain it.
 Doing Business presents quantitative indicators on business regulations and the protection of property rights that can be compared across 190 economies, from Afghanistan to Zimbabwe, over time.
 The following regulations are measured: starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting investors, paying taxes, trading across borders, enforcing contracts and closing a business (resolving insolvency).